TeamAlpha-CapStone/HomeTask1/README.md

 This repository contains solutions to Home Task 1 of Java by Angel Mary(7218965), Arjun Veeramony(7219119),Farhaad Sheikh Mohammed
 (7219055), Swathi Chandrashekaraiah(7218877) of ESE.
 All the codes are written and executed in Eclipse IDE and JDK21.

+If you are running the Project in Eclipse:

+Download the JavaHomeTask1 Zipfile

 Download the Main.java file in any of the folder.(Empty Folder Preferably)

 Open the Main.java file with any of the Java IDE.